Cassius Stanley

-Cassius Jerome Stanley (born August 18, 1999) is an American professional basketball player.
+Cassius Jerome Stanley (born August 18, 1999) is an American professional basketball player who recently played for Šiauliai of the Lithuanian Basketball League (LKL).
 He played college basketball for the Duke Blue Devils.

 High school career

 Stanley first attended Harvard-Westlake School in Studio City, California.
 As a sophomore, Stanley averaged 17.9 points, 6.8 rebounds, and 3.5 assists per game.
 In 2017, Stanley transferred to Sierra Canyon School in Chatsworth, California for his last two years of high school.
 As a senior, he averaged 17.8 points, 6.2 rebounds, and 2.9 assists per game while leading the Sierra Canyon to a 32–3 overall record.

 Recruiting

 On April 22, 2019, Stanley committed to play at Duke University.